saltstack/salt/doc/ref/cli/salt-call.rst

     Specify an additional directories to pull modules from, multiple directories can be delimited by commas

+.. option:: --return RETURNER

+    Set salt-call to pass the return data to one or many returner interfaces.
+    To use many returner interfaces specify a comma delimited list of returners.

+.. option:: --local

+    Run salt-call locally, as if there was no master running.

 .. option:: -d, --doc

     Return the documentation for the specified module or for all modules if